lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 * **Iteration 9** - Stay Informed:
   - **Refined Prompt**: `"Considering recent advancements, discuss the emerging technologies for carbon capture and their potential impact on mitigating climate change."`
   - **Adjustment**: Incorporate new keywords or concepts based on the latest information.
   - **Observation**: Ensure that the model stays up-to-date with evolving topics.

+WARNING.
+A common mistake we see users make is to not iterate fast enough.
+Instead of spending 10 minutes or more writing a perfect prompt, spend 1-2 minutes writing a rough draft and then run it.
+Iterate on the prompt based on what the model does.
+Try to iterate as quickly as possible.

 ## Excecuting Prompts using Lamini